Diagnostic Radiology Residency

 • Wednesday: Genitourinary, Gynecologic Oncology, and Inflammatory Bowel Disease

-• Thursday: Gastrointestinal (GI)
+• Thursday: Gastrointestinal and Pancreas

 • Friday: Otolaryngology (ENT)

-Additionally, residents participate in journal clubs, case presentations at multidisciplinary conferences, and team rounds with other specialties.
+Additionally, residents participate in journal clubs, case presentations at multidisciplinary conferences, and team rounds with other specialties

 Additional Benefits